 Cherokee County, Kansas Mine.

-In 1910, the population of Columbus was 3,064, an increase of 754 during the preceding decade.
+In 1910, Columbus’s population was 3,064, an increase of 754 over the preceding decade.
 The city was divided into five wards.
 It has the largest water power electric plant in the west with 11,000 horse power, a $25,000 high school building, a public library, a fine waterworks system, natural gas, carriage and wagon works, a canning factory, brick and tile works, the largest cigar factory in Kansas, a bottling works, machine shops, three weekly newspapers, an opera house, flour mills, two national and two state banks, and some of the best mercantile houses in southeastern Kansas.
 It also had an international money order post office with eight rural routes, a telephone exchange, express and telegraph offices, among other facilities.
 Coal of excellent quality was found in abundance in the immediate vicinity and forms one of the principal articles of export.
 Grian, flour, livestock, flaxseed, and castor beans are also shipped in large quantities.

 A Carnegie Library was built in 1913, made possible by a $10,000 gift from Andrew Carnegie.
 George P. Washburn & Son designed the building in the Classical Revival style.
 It still stands at 205 N Kansas Avenue.